 Count of PIF with Extended Replacement Cost Greater than 125%– Count of policies in force as of Dec.
 31 where coverage is greater than 125% of replacement cost for Coverage A. Guaranteed Replacement Cost policies should be reported here.

-Maximum % RC Written – The maximum percentage of extended replacement cost coverage written on the reported Policy Form.
-Guaranteed Replacement Cost policies should be reported as 126%.
+Maximum % RC Written – The maximum percentage of extended replacement cost for Coverage A written on the reported Policy Form.
+Guaranteed Replacement Cost policies and any amount over 125% should be reported as 126%.
 Input as a whole number (10, 25, etc.)

 Aggregate All Perils Policy Deductible - Total sum of deductibles in policies providing “all-perils” coverage or “all other perils” coverage.
 If the policy has a percentage deductible, convert to dollar amount based on policy coverage limits.
 In the case of “named perils” policies, report the total policy deductible for all covered perils.